Ecowiser

 They claim that animal testing is important to see if the cosmetics are indeed safe for human use or not.

 Although brands in the US and the EU have largely phased out animal testing, companies can still do it.
-This is a highly ambiguous aspects of being cruelty-free.
+This is a highly ambiguous aspect of being cruelty-free.

 Makeup companies such as L’Oreal and Procter & Gamble still sell in countries that mandate animal testing, such as the People’s Republic of China.